roma-glushko/roma-glushko.github.io/content/blog/design-lru-cache/index.md

 ## Summary

-We went through designing and implementing an own LRU cache.
-We combined advantages of hashtables and linked list and built an efficient cache storage on top of them.
+We went through designing and implementing our own LRU cache.
+We combined the advantages of hashtables and linked list and built efficient cache storage on top of them.

-Besides being an interesting task, the problem is a common question on the coding interviews.
+Besides being an interesting task, the problem is a common question in the coding interviews.
 So if you are preparing right now, feel free to implement LRU cache yourself on Leetcode.

 ## References